Governor takes clemency action

 Don't miss our top stories and need-to-know news everyday in your inbox.

-The 240 clemency petitions Governor Rauner acted upon today are part of dockets dating back to January 2014.
-This is the twelfth set of petitions the governor has reviewed since taking office.
+The 126 clemency petitions Governor Rauner acted upon today are part of dockets dating back to 2010.
+This is the eleventh set of petitions the governor has reviewed since taking office.
 Each person granted clemency has recently undergone a criminal background check through the Illinois State Police’s Law Enforcement Agencies Data System.

 A granted clemency request for a pardon with expungement allows the petitioner to seek expungement of their conviction through the court system.